Key Points

 Subject Matter Expert vs. Consultant: What’s the Difference?

 Even though SMEs and consultants have a similar role in the business world, they are distinctly different.
 An easy way to tell them apart is to look for theory versus practice.
-Subject matter experts are primarily valued for their knowledge and the ability to convey this information to others clearly.
-Consultants are valued for their ability to put information in context and develop a strategy to implement knowledge in a practical way.
+Subject matter experts are primarily valued for their knowledge and the ability to convey this information to others.
+Consultants are valued for their ability to put information in context and develop a strategy to implement knowledge practically.

-Subject Matter Expert vs Consultant: Who would use a SME or Consultants?
+Subject Matter Expert vs Consultant: Who would use an SME or Consultant?

 Consultants and SMEs have valuable roles and can be used by any kind of company.
-In general, a business is more likely to use consultants on a regular basis.
-Subject experts are usually brought in during later stages of ideation, development or problem-solving.
+In general, a business is more likely to use consultants regularly.
+Subject experts are usually brought in during the later stages of ideation, development, or problem-solving.
 It’s all about picking the right one for the situation.

 If you don’t know what you need or what you are doing, you probably need a consultant.
 Consultants help businesses prioritize and process information so they can start getting things in order.
 These people aren’t just experts in their specific area, they are also experts in how this specialty should be integrated into business operations.